Einsteinish/Geodesics/README.md

 ### Why It’s Awesome

-Your falling ball follows a Schwarzschild geodesic—Earth’s spacetime version of Einstein’s rules.
+The falling ball follows a Schwarzschild geodesic—Earth’s spacetime version of Einstein’s rules.
 The same equation that drops a ball also orbits planets or traps light near a black hole.
 You’re already wrestling with its core!

 ## 6. How to get $g = \frac{GM}{r^2}$ from the Schwarzschild metric